gctools-outilsgc/aurora-website/src/docs/en/component/progress-indicators.md

 ## Steps Indicator

-If a label is required for your step indicator, the label should be placed at the top of the element and left-aligned.

 Colours for the step indicator can vary to better match individual applications, but ensure that contrast requirements are met.
 Visit the [colour section](/component/colour) for more information on choosing accessible colours.